CFPB Barred, For Now, From Naming Company Under Investigation

 Notice and Posting Requirement

-A Covered Employer must state in all advertisements that it will consider qualified applicants with criminal histories in a manner consistent with the requirements of the Ordinance.
-Employers also must post a notice informing applicants of the provisions of the Ordinance in a “conspicuous place at every workplace, job site or other location in the City under [its] control and visited by…applicants.”
+A Covered Employer must state in all advertisements that it will consider qualified candidates with criminal histories in a manner consistent with the requirements of the Ordinance.
+Employers also must post a notice informing candidates of the provisions of the Ordinance in a “conspicuous place at every workplace, job site or other location in the City under [its] control and visited by…candidates.”
 There is no indication yet whether a form of notice will be provided by the Department.
 Covered Employers must also send a copy of the notice to each labor union with which they have a collective bargaining agreement covering employees located in the City.

 Covered Employers must retain all records and documents related to applications, written assessments, and reassessments performed pursuant to the Ordinance for three years following the receipt of a job application.